mcroning/PRProp3D/README.md

 **First Run**

-In the notebook run the first two cells 1) to load modules and 2) define functions and load sample images.
+In the notebook run the first three cells 1) to load modules and 2) load functions and 3) load sample images and set functions.

-For the first run answer n to the prompt for laoding existing parameters.
+For the first run answer n to the prompt for loading existing parameters.
 The default parameters are automatically loaded.

 Run the initialization cell, then the calculation loop.
 On a COLAB T4 GPU, the first run will take about 10 seconds.

 Run the postprocessing and display cell.
 This will show the input and output beams.
 The color scale can be interactively controlled by the sliders.
 Also provided is a cross section of the input and output beams.
 Their vertical scales can be controlled by sliders.
 Finally for this first run you will see xz cross sections of the beam intensity and protorefractive grating field.
+Their color scales can also be adjusted with sliders.
+The next two cells are for generating movies of time dependent results and saving image and movie output as well as a json file of the parameters that were used.

+**Subsequent Runs**
+In the same session you can rerun the program with different parameters by updating the entries in the widgets.
+You do need to run the "Initialize parameters" cell each time you change parameters because the variables need to be explicitly updated.
+Subsequent runs of this cell are faster.

 **Time Dependent Model Runs**
+By setting the time behavior dropdown to "Time Dependent" you can make temporal calculations of two beam coupling.
 After running the postprocessing and display cell and using the sliders to adjust the output levels, run the Generate movies cell.
-The cell will only run if you ahve approved the image dispay levels set in the previous display cell.
+The cell will only run if you have checked the checkbox at the end of the display cell to approve the image dispay levels set there.
+Depending on the complexity of the fields, the time integration may become unstable.
+If this happens the calculation cell will be aborted snd a notice given at the output of the cell.

 **Saving Data**

-If you had checked the save data checkbox you would have been propmpted to allow access to your Google drive.
+If you have checked the save data checkbox you will be prompted to allow access to your Google Drive.
 Running the save data cell will save a json file of the dictionary containing the parameters you used, formatted so it can be viewed by humans as a text file.
 Some output images will also be saved.
-These results are placed in a Google drive folder whose name is specified in the Google drive folder text box.
+These results are placed in a Google Drive folder whose name is specified in the Google Drive folder text box.
-In subsequent runs if you answer yes to the offer to load an existing parameter file, you will be asked to authorizwe Google drive access.
-It is easest to open the folder with your data and right click on the json or npz file then copy the path to the text box which will pop up.
-Data were save in compressed npz files in earlier versions, but now the dictionary is saved as a readable json.
+In subsequent runs if you answer yes to the offer to load an existing parameter file, you will be asked to authorize Google Drive access.
+It is easest to use the file menu on the left side of the notebook to open the folder with your data and right click on the json or npz file then copy the path to the text box which will pop up.
+Data were saved in compressed npz files in earlier versions, but now the dictionary is saved as a readable json.

 Some examples to try initially:
 1) Run with default parameters.
 Theis will show steady state two beam coupling of two 100 $\mu m$ waist beams with $\gamma \ell$ =-3.
 On a T4 this takes about 7 seconds
 2) Run the same in time dependent mode.
 Toggle the time behavior dropdown.
 Chenge the beam ratio to 6 to get a more pronounced amplification.
 This will take about ten minutes.
+You do not need to run the "Load samples..." cell again.
+The parameters are automatically updated.
+You do need to run the subsequent cells.
 3) Amplify an image.
-Usse the image on beam dropdown to select 'Beam 1'.
+Use the image on beam dropdown to select 'Beam 1'.
 Select one of the MNIST images, or an AF resolution target.
-If yoou choose am MNIST image, I recommend to check the invert image check box.
-If you want to see the amplified beam seclect "backpropagate image".
+If yoou choose am MNIST image, I recommend checking the invert image check box.
+If you want to see the amplified beam seclect "backpropagate output image".
 This is equivalent to bringing the amplified image bearing beam to an image plane.
-You might want to select static time dependence at first.
-When amplifying a real image, the phases in the interference pattern change slowly in the transverse direction and the time integration will be stable with long time steps ($t_0$ / 8), but the pattern becomes more complex for a phase image and shorter conservative time steps must be generally used to obtain stability.
-Do not rerun the cell containing the  widgets otherwise the default settings will reload.
+4) Time dependent image amplification.
+When amplifying a real image, the phases in the interference pattern change slowly in the transverse direction and the time integration will be stable with long time steps ($t_0$ / 12), but the pattern becomes more complex for a phase image and shorter conservative time steps must be generally used to obtain stability.
-4) Model fanning.
+5) Model fanning.
 Set the gain to 10, beam ratio zero, noise type 'volume xy', check 'fanning study'.
 Without an image applied you should find that the fanning efficiiency is about 33%
-5) Repeat the fanning modeling but with beam 1 waist 200 $\mu m$.
+6) Repeat the fanning modeling but with beam 1 waist 200 $\mu m$.
 You will see that the fanning is stronger than with the 100 $\mu m$ waist beam, and artifacts are beginning to creep in.
 The plot of the transverse grating shows that the fields have begun to wrap around and the far field image shows the characteristic artifact rings.
 ![image](https://github.com/user-attachments/assets/c995f44f-72b4-426d-a244-f21f4082d3cc)

 By increasing the number of y samples , ysamp from 512 to 4096 we can lessen the wraparound artifacts in the y direction.
 This increases the computation time to 63 seconds